Mohamed-Ali-Farhat/Beta-PeaceLens-Project-Violence-Detection/README.md

 6. **Team Resilience:** The challenges encountered during the hackathon served as a testament to the team's resilience.
 Overcoming setbacks and finding solutions collectively strengthened the team's bond and problem-solving skills.

+## Model Used
+The violence detection model in our system is based on MobileNet and LSTM (Long Short-Term Memory) architecture, commonly referred to as MobileLSTM.
+This architecture is particularly effective for real-time video analysis, providing both accuracy and efficiency.
 ## Getting Started

 To run the Violence Detection System locally, follow these steps: